 So first of all, why a database?

-Rather than keeping the configuration and state within each container's directory as is traditionally done by LXC, LXD has an internal database which stores all of that information.
-This allows very quick queries against all containers configuration.
+Rather than keeping the configuration and state within each instance’s directory as is traditionally done by LXC, LXD has an internal database which stores all of that information.
+This allows very quick queries against all instances configuration.

-While that may be quick with a few containers, imagine how many filesystem access would be required for 2000 containers.
-Instead with a database, it's only a matter of accessing the already cached database with a pretty simple query.
+While that may be quick with a few instance, imagine how many file system access would be required for 2000 instances.
+Instead with a database, it’s only a matter of accessing the already cached database with a pretty simple query.

 Since LXD supports clustering, and all members of the cluster must share the same database state, the database engine is based on a distributed version of SQLite, which provides replication, fault-tolerance and automatic failover without the need of external database processes.
 We refer to this database as the “global” LXD database.

 Even when using LXD as single non-clustered node, the global database will still be used, although in that case it effectively behaves like a regular SQLite database.

 The files of the global database are stored under the